Funds

 Within these categories there are funds that:

-• Invest in fixed interest bonds for a high income.
+Invest in high yield fixed interest bonds for a high income.